seemajune/js-basics-readme-v-000/README.md

 resources: 8
 ---

-#JavaScript Basics
+# JavaScript Basics

 JavaScript is the de facto language of the internet.
 It's a tool that once mastered will allow you to interact with your users via your app in fun and interesting ways.
 It is a dynamically typed, prototypical, functional programming language.
 What that exactly means will come more apparent in class and through exposure to the language.
 But here are the basics.

 ## Objectives

-1. Gain a basic understanding of javascript syntax
+1. Gain a basic understanding of JavaScript syntax

 2. Become comfortable reading, understanding, and writing basic JavaScript code

 ## Syntax Basics

 Welcome to JavaScript!
 First thing first, let's get the absolute basics down before you do anything else.

 **A simple variable declaration**